-Finally, if there was any doubt that "administrative processing" precedes--and does not equate to--a final determination, Plaintiffs' supplemental filing settles question.
-In response to an e-mail written "to follow up with [the U.S. Embassy in Baghdad] [Ronaldo's] the status of on application[,]" the Immigrant Visa Unit of the Embassy replied:
+"administrative Finally, if there was any doubt that processing" precedes--and does not equate to--a Plaintiffs' determination, supplemental filing settles question.
+In response to an e-mail written "to follow up with [the U.S. Embassy in Baghdad] the status of [Ronaldo's] on application[,]" the Immigrant Visa Unit of the Embassy replied: